DJ Lagway: College career

+Florida

 2024: Freshman season

 Lagway entered his true freshman season with the Florida Gators in 2024 as the backup to Graham Mertz.
 After Mertz was placed in concussion protocol following the season opener against Miami, Lagway was named the starting quarterback against Samford.
-In his first ever start, Lagway threw for 456 yards and 3 touchdowns.
+In his first start, Lagway threw for 456 yards and three touchdowns.
 Over the following few games, Lagway split playing time with Mertz.
 Mertz suffered a season-ending injury against Tennessee and Lagway was inserted as the team's starting quarterback for the remainder of the season.

-Lagway's first game after Mertz's injury was a 48-20 victory over rival Kentucky.
+Lagway's first game after Mertz's injury was a 48–20 victory over rival Kentucky.
 In his start against Georgia, Lagway suffered a left hamstring injury and was carted off.
 After missing only one game of action, he returned for the final three games of the regular season, defeating #22 LSU, #9 Ole Miss, and Florida State.
 He also started when the Gators defeated Tulane 33-8 in the 2024 Gasparilla Bowl.

 In his seven starts, he helped lead Florida to a 6–1 record and a bowl win.

 2025: Sophomore season

 Lagway opened the season as the starting quarterback.
 Against the LSU Tigers he suffered the worst performance of his career, finishing 33 of 49 for 287 yards, one touchdown, and 5 interceptions.
-The Gators lost the game 20-10, with one of the two touchdowns allowed coming off of a Lagway interception.
-Against the Texas Longhorns, Lagway passed for 298 yards in the Gators 29-21 victory and he was named the SEC Offensive Player of the Week.
-Lagway followed up his performance against Texas by throwing for two touchdowns in a loss versus Texas A&M, as well as two interceptions in a win versus Mississippi State, after which coach Billy Napier was fired and wide receivers coach Billy Gonzales was elevated to interim head coach.
+The Gators lost the game 20–10, with one of the two touchdowns allowed coming off of a Lagway interception.
+Against the Texas Longhorns, Lagway passed for 298 yards in the Gators 29–21 victory and he was named the SEC Offensive Player of the Week.
+Lagway followed up his performance against Texas by throwing for two touchdowns in a loss versus Texas A&M, as well as two interceptions in a win versus Mississippi State, after which Florida coach Billy Napier was fired and wide receivers coach Billy Gonzales was elevated to interim head coach.
+On December 15, 2025, Lagway announced he was entering the NCAA transfer portal with two years of eligibility remaining.

+Baylor

+2026: Junior season

+On January 8, 2026, Lagway committed to the Baylor Bears, becoming the highest rated recruit to ever play for Baylor.